This guide presents a technical overview of Onfido's Document report.

-The Document report combines software and an expert team to maximise fraud detection.
-The majority of documents will be processed instantly.
-However, when document analysis falls back to expert review, the report status will be delivered asynchronously via webhook notifications.
-You can read about webhooks in our API documentation.
+When document analysis falls back to manual review, the report results will be delivered asynchronously via webhook notifications.
+You can read more about webhooks in our API reference documentation.

 |Clear||If all underlying verifications pass.|